 By Linda Christensen

-None of my mostly African American 11th graders in Portland had ever heard of the so-called Tulsa Race Riot, even though it stands as one of the most violent episodes of dispossession in U.S. history.
+None of my mostly African American 11th graders in Portland had ever heard of the so-called Tulsa Race Massacre, even though it stands as one of the most violent episodes of dispossession in U.S. history.

-The term “race riot” does not adequately describe the events of May 31—June 1, 1921 in Greenwood, a black neighborhood in Tulsa, Oklahoma.
-In fact, the term itself implies that both blacks and whites might be equally to blame for the lawlessness and violence.
-The historical record documents a sustained and murderous assault on black lives and property.
-This assault was met by a brave but unsuccessful armed defense of their community by some black World War I veterans and others.
+The term “race riot” does not adequately describe the events of May 31-June 1, 1921 in Greenwood, a Black neighborhood in Tulsa, Oklahoma.
+In fact, the term itself implies that both Blacks and whites might be equally to blame for the lawlessness and violence.
+The historical record documents a sustained and murderous assault on Black lives and property.
+This assault was met by a brave but unsuccessful armed defense of their community by some Black World War I veterans and others.

 During the night and day of the riot, deputized whites killed more than 300 African Americans.
 They looted and burned to the ground 40 square blocks of 1,265 African American homes, including hospitals, schools, and churches, and destroyed 150 businesses.
-White deputies and members of the National Guard arrested and detained 6,000 black Tulsans who were released only upon being vouched for by a white employer or other white citizen.
+White deputies and members of the National Guard arrested and detained 6,000 Black Tulsans who were released only upon being vouched for by a white employer or other white citizen.
 Nine thousand African Americans were left homeless and lived in tents well into the winter of 1921.

-Like pearls on a string, we can finger the beads of violent and “legal” expulsions of people of color from their land in the nation: The Cherokee Removal and multiple wars against indigenous people, the 1846-48 U.S. war against Mexico, the Dawes Act, government-sanctioned attacks on Chinese throughout the West, the “race riots” that swept the country starting in 1919, Japanese American internment, and the later use of eminent domain for “urban removal.”
+Like pearls on a string, we can finger the beads of violent and “legal” expulsions of people of color from their land in the nation: The Cherokee Removal and multiple wars against indigenous people, the 1846-48 U.S. war against Mexico, the Dawes Act, government-sanctioned attacks on Chinese throughout the West, the “race riots” that swept the country starting in 1919, Japanese American incarceration, and the later use of eminent domain for “urban removal.”
 The list is long.

 I tell students in the English language arts class I co-teach:

 I want you to think about wealth in this country.
 Who has it?
 Who doesn’t?
-A study by the Pew Research Center found that, on average, whites have 20 times the wealth of blacks.
+A study by the Pew Research Center found that, on average, whites have 20 times the wealth of Blacks.
 Why is that?
 When there’s a question that puzzles you, you must investigate.

-It’s a nontraditional curriculum for a language arts teacher, but I aim to teach students to connect the dots about big ideas that matter in their lives—and I use both history and literature to explore injustice.
+It’s a nontraditional curriculum for a language arts teacher, but I aim to teach students to connect the dots about big ideas that matter in their lives — and I use both history and literature to explore injustice.

 Because not all white Tulsans shared the racial views of the white rioters, I included roles of a few whites and a recent immigrant from Mexico who provided refuge in the midst of death and chaos.
 I wanted students to understand that even in moments of violence, people stood up and reached across race and class borders to help.

-To inject hope into this “stealing home” unit, I created a role play about recent efforts in Oklahoma to obtain restitution for the death and damages suffered by blacks in Greenwood.
+To inject hope into this “stealing home” unit, I created a role play about recent efforts in Oklahoma to obtain restitution for the death and damages suffered by Blacks in Greenwood.
 For me, teaching a “people’s history” is not merely offering students a fuller, more meaningful history than is included in textbooks.
 It also means that we engage students in a problem-posing curriculum that brings history to life through role play and simulation.